y3nk0/multilingual-mental-severity-prediction/README.md

 ## Citation

-If you use this repository in your work, please cite it as follows:
+If you use our dataset or code from this repository in your work, please cite it as follows:

 ```bibtex
 @misc{skianis2024severitypredictionmentalhealth,